Lomeli12/TrophySlots/README.md

 TrophySlots
 ===========

-Minecraft Mod: Disables slots in your inventory, which you gain back by completing achievements or via certain items.
+Disables slots in your inventory, which you gain back by completing achievements or via certain items.